Single Server Docker Deployment (Simple Install)

 For servers with outbound access, the packages above are installed by the Metric Insights installer automatically.

-Please ensure enough disk space is available for the following directories (if configured as separate partitions), as mentioned in What are the system requirements for a Metric Insights server?
+Please ensure enough disk space is available for the following directories (if configured as separate partitions), as mentioned in What are the system requirements for a Metric Insights server?:

 • /var/lib